![]() |

 What we do know is that, as early as the years immediately after the Edict of Milan, she was one of the most respected of the Roman martyrs.
 What was probably her home was one of the early Roman “house churches”, called tituli.
 And, by the 5th century her name is among the list of martyrs cited in the Roman Canon, the principal Eucharistic Prayer of the Mass, along with other male and female saints, such as Lawrence, Clement, Sixtus, Cornelius, Agnes, Anastasia, Felicity and Perpetua.
 1

-Carlo Saraceni, Execution of St. Cecilia
+Carlo Saraceni, Execution of Saint Cecilia

 Italian, ca. 1610